The-Youssef-Nasr-Company/Youssef-Land/README.markdown

 ## Windows Bugs

 Windows had a bug on the taskbar text & icons, and no Blue Screen of Death came.
-I think that was good though.
+I think that was good enough.

 # Warning